google/zetasql/docs/functions-and-operators.md

 column shows the output of `TIMESTAMP_TRUNC` using weeks that start on Monday.
 Because the `timestamp_expression` falls on a Sunday in UTC, `TIMESTAMP_TRUNC` truncates it to the preceding Monday.
-The third column shows the same function with the optional [Timezone definition][timestamp-link-to-timezone-definitions] argument 'Pacific/Auckland'.
+The third column shows the same function with the optional [Time zone definition][timestamp-link-to-timezone-definitions] argument 'Pacific/Auckland'.
 Here the function truncates the `timestamp_expression` using New Zealand Daylight Time, where it falls on a Monday.